-I wanted to dedicate this post to my grandma, my mommy and my best friend’s mom, Susie.
+With Mother’s Day coming up, I wanted to dedicate this post to my grandma, my mom, and my best friend’s mom, Susie.
 Susie called herself “mom #2” when she’d leave me voicemails, so let’s call her that here on She Sweats Diamonds.

 For those who know my momma, you’d know that she’s loves practical things, but for those who really know her, you’d know that she’s a beast in every way!
 This beautiful woman made three attempts to come to America from Vietnam (you should hear her AMAZING going-out-of-your-comfort-zone story!), walked miles to the nearest grocery store and work during hot Texas summer months (when she was pregnant with my brother and again when we were in middle school) when her car didn’t work and has put up with my brother and I for three decades!

 Throughout my life, she has given me great advice about love, school, relationships, health/beauty and life and all have been proven true.